Immigration Law

 • Irregular stay of more than one year: You will face a reentry ban for 10 years.

-Undocumented people can also face deportation, denial of permanent residency, removal, denial of tourist visa, or other consequences if caught during illegal entry.
+Undocumented people can also face deportation, denial of permanent residency, removal, denial of a tourist visa, or other consequences if caught during unlawful presence.

 Can I Travel if I Have a Pending Immigration Case?